- The pandemic which was first reported in China has disrupted a lot of things, leading to many deaths

 - Ghana is expected to take delivery of its first batch of vaccines this week

 Our manifesto: This is what YEN.com.gh believes in

-Ghana was earmarked as one of the 145 countries of the UN-led COVAX Facility to take delivery of 2.4 million doses of the AstraZeneca vaccine which is licensed to the Serum Institute of India (AZ/SII).
+The country is one of the 145 countries of the UN-led COVAX Facility earmarked to take delivery of 2.4 million doses of the AstraZeneca vaccine licensed to the Serum Institute of India (AZ/SII).

-In a related development, YEN.com.gh earlier reported that Ghana also signed on to a consignment of the Russian Sputnik V Covid-19 vaccine.
+YEN.com.gh earlier reported that Ghana signed on to a consignment of the Russian Sputnik V Covid-19 vaccine.

 The country currently has 6,658 active cases of infection, according to the latest update from the Ghana Health Service.

 Below is the cumulative Cases per Region

 Ashanti Region – 14,046 Western Region – 4,742